 Honda CB125R Overview

-Design & Styling: Honda claims the CB125R a Neo Sports Cafe racer bike.
-It has chunkier USD forks, Sculpted tank, and round LED headlamps that gives it a beefy front end look.
+Design & Styling: Honda claims that the CB125R is a Neo Sports Cafe racer bike.
+It has chunkier USD forks, a Sculpted tank, and round LED headlamps that give it a beefy front end look.
 The bike looks compact and more mature than Other 125cc bikes in terms of design.
 Overall it looks really good and the build quality of the mini Honda is appreciable.

 Engine & Performance: The Honda CB125R runs on a 125cc single-cylinder, programmed FI engine.
-The motor churns out 14.75 HP of maximum power at 10,000 RPM and 11.6 Nm of peak torque at 8,000 RPM.
+The motor churns out 15 PS of maximum power at 10,000 RPM and 12 Nm of peak torque at 8,000 RPM.
 It is quick in the traffic and also it offers decent top-end performance.
-Its engine is liquid-cooled comes mated to a 6-speed gearbox like the bigger CBR 150.
+Its engine is liquid-cooled and it comes mated to a 6-speed gearbox like the bigger CBR 150.

 Frame & Suspension: It is based on the inner pivot type diamond frame which is both lightweight and compact.
-The suspension duties on the Honda CB125R are taken care of by a 41mm Show USD telescopic forks and a single damper rear mono-shock.
+The suspension duties on the Honda CB125R are taken care of by a 41mm Showa USD telescopic forks and a single damper rear mono-shock.
 The front and rear suspension offer the perfect balance of comfort and stability.

 Brakes & Wheels: The CB125R comes with a 296mm 4-piston calliper wave-type disc brake at the front wheel and a 220mm 2-piston calliper disc at the rear.
 It is equipped with twin-channel ABS with IMU.
 The IMU stops the rear wheel from lifting in case, the rider slams the front brakes a little harder.
-It has alloy wheels and tubeless tyres.
-The front tyre is 110mm wide while the rear tyre is 150mm wide.
+It comes with 17-Inch alloy wheels at both the ends with tubeless tyres.

 Dimensions & Features

-Dimensions: The Honda CB125R is a very compact bike, It weighs only 126 KG which makes it the lightest among the other 125cc bikes.
+Dimensions: The Honda CB125R is a very compact bike, It weighs only 130 kg which makes it the lightest among the other 125cc bikes.
 It has a seat height of 816mm which is easily accessible by most riders.
 The fuel tank capacity is around 10.2 litres, which is slightly smaller than its competitors but manageable.